 When to apply for a patent

-In Canada, patents are granted to the first inventor to file an application, so it's smart to file as soon as possible after completing your invention, in case someone else is on a similar track.
+In Canada, patents are granted to the first inventor to file an application, so it is smart to file as soon as possible after you complete your invention in case someone else is on a similar track.
 Even if you can prove that you were the first to think of the invention, you lose the race if a competing inventor files before you do.

-On the other hand, filing too soon, while you are still developing your invention, may mean missing important features from the patent application.
+However, filing while you are still developing your invention may mean missing important features from the patent application.
 You may then have to reapply, adding to your expenses and risking possible patent disputes.

-Again, it is very important not to advertise, display, or publish information about your invention before you are ready to file for a patent.
-Public disclosure of your invention before filing may make it impossible to obtain a valid patent and jeopardize the possibility of you receiving similar rights in other countries.
+Again, it is very important not to advertise or disclose information about your invention before you are ready to file for a patent.
+Public disclosure of your invention before filing for a patent may make it impossible to obtain a valid patent and jeopardize the possibility of you receiving similar rights in other countries.

-With so much information stored in each patent, it's not surprising that the Patent Office has the largest collection in Canada of current technological know-how from around the world.
+With so much information stored in each patent, it is not surprising that CIPO has the largest collection in Canada of current technological know-how from around the world.

-CIPO's data holdings contain more than 2 million Canadian patent publications (grants and open to public inspection applications), most of which are searchable on the website or by doing an in-person search in the CIPO Client Service Centre.
+CIPO's data holdings contain more than two million Canadian patent publications (grants and open to public inspection applications), most of which are searchable on our website or by doing an in-person search at the CIPO Client Service Centre.

-Some of these patents are for "end-of-the-line" improvements, but many are important, pioneer inventions that open up whole new fields in technology.
+Many of these patents are for "end-of-the-line" improvements on inventions that have been around for decades.
+But some are pioneering inventions that have opened up whole new fields in technology.
 Electronics, for example, started with a patent on a vacuum tube.

-The information in these patents not only covers every conceivable field, but is possibly the most up-to-date information available as patent applications are generally made public 18 months after filing.
+The information in these patents not only covers every conceivable field, but is also possibly the most up-to-date information available.
+This is because patent applications are generally made public 18 months after filing.

-One of CIPO's goals is to make patent information available to Canadian industries, universities and research centres, to help them keep abreast of innovations.
-The resources are especially useful to small and medium-sized businesses, allowing them to conduct their own research and development easily and inexpensively.
+One of CIPO's goals is to make patent information available to Canadian industries, universities and research centres to help them keep abreast of innovations.
+The information can be especially useful to small and medium-sized businesses because it enables them to conduct their own research easily and inexpensively.

-Learning the existing solutions to certain technical problems can also give you ideas for better inventions.
+Learning about the existing solutions to certain technical problems can also give you ideas for better inventions.
 In almost any field, some work has already been done somewhere.
-Perhaps the solution to the problem exists in a foreign patent, and you may be able to use it freely here in Canada.
+Perhaps the solution to the problem exists in a foreign patent that you can use freely here in Canada.

 Patent documents can also reveal trends and sources of new products, show what the competition is doing at home and abroad, and help you find new suppliers, markets or know-how that you can use under licence.